GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Corporate.md

 ![vpn on port 1194 udp](/assets/images/Corporate/ovpn-connect.png)

-Downloading it and connecting, I can see that is adds the route 10.9.0.0/24 via 10.8.0.1:
+Downloading it and connecting, I can see that it adds the route 10.9.0.0/24 via 10.8.0.1:

 ```bash
 ❯ sudo openvpn hermina-leuschke.ovpn
 ```
 ![added routes for IPs vpn](/assets/images/Corporate/added-routes-vpn.png)

-I will map the network with this simple bash oneliner that goes through a loop from 1 to 255 (range of IPs valid here) and test for this hosts using ping and if the command exited successfully (that's why using the && operand), it will echo that the host is active.
+I will map the network with this simple bash oneliner that goes through a loop from 1 to 255 (range of IPs valid here) and test for this hosts using ping, and if the command exited successfully (that's why using the && operand), it will echo that the host is active.
 It's possible to see that 10.9.0.1 is active (which is the route IP) and 10.9.0.4:

 ```bash
 ❯ for i in $(seq 1 255);do timeout 1 bash -c "ping -c 1 10.9.0.$i" &>/dev/null && echo "Host 10.9.0.$i is active";done;wait